Nazir

 In Hebrew (and Persian), the same word mostly describes breeches, wide belts & waistbands.
 The Hebrew term אזר ˀzr azar is translated as “belt”, and is also a verb meaning “to gird”.
 The N-prefixed passive נאזר n-ˀzr nezar occurs in the Bible in Psalms 65:6, and is translated as “girded” or “clothed”.

 But if ˀzr means both “belt” & “veil”, then the verb can also mean both “to gird” & “to veil”.
 And the passive N-form then means both “girded” & “veiled”.
-The spook Nazir is a “veiled” person!
+That way, the Nazir could stand for a “veiled” person.

 Arabic, Persian, Hebrew ˀzr = veil, cover, belt; n-ˀzr = wrap oneself